 Subsection 3.
-The graduate will develop the following research based competences:
+The graduate will develop the following research-based competences:

-- The graduate can evaluate and customise software tools and technologies that are complex and unpredictable, and design and develop new solutions. - The graduate can independently initiate and implement collaboration with others in complex, inter-disciplinary and changing contexts, for example, in international and industrial projects. - The graduate can independently take responsibility for own professional development and specialisation.
+- The graduate can evaluate and customise software tools and technologies that are complex and unpredictable, and design and develop new solutions. - The graduate can independently initiate and implement collaboration with others in complex and changing contexts. - The graduate can independently take responsibility for own professional development and specialisation.